nxt-insurance/nxt_pipeline/README.md

 ```

 ### Step status and meta_data
-When executing your steps you can also log the status of a step by setting it in your constructors:
+When executing your steps you can also log the status of a step by setting it in your constructors or callbacks in
+which you have access to the steps.

 ```ruby
 pipeline = NxtPipeline.new do |pipeline|